There are many details to keep in mind before travelling to France and start your adventure with us at BSB.

-Dijon is a very affordable city, with lots of shops, coffees and restaurants
+Dijon and Lyon are very affordable cities, with plenty of shops, cafés and restaurants.

-Here are a few examples of the approximate expenses you may incur during your time in Dijon at BSB :
+- Here are some approximate examples of expenses you may incur during your stay in France:

 We’re here to answer all your questions.

-Feel free to contact the International Relations Teams at
+Feel free to contact the International Relations Team at firstname.lastname@example.org.